kumancev/kumancev/README.md

-## Frontend and Web3 Developer👨🏼‍💻
+## Full-stack and Web3 Developer👨🏼‍💻

 ### Languages and Tools